Architecture Practice PG (8410.6)

 acumen: Practice Advice for Architects, Australian Institute of Architects, available from the UC Library catalogue electronically.
 Under Search, use key word: Acumen.

-Additional texts, readings or other reference material may be identified or provided during the conduct of the unit.
+Additional texts, readings or other reference material will be listed on the Canvas Reading List.
 Students are expected to undertake self-directed research and sourcing of reference material as required for each topic.

 Submission of assessment items